 Ok here is another one of those questions I’ve answered many times and this time when I found myself almost typing out a long post again I decided I should do it on my blog to make referring back to it again much easier in the future.

-Often the question is . . . → Read More: Aquaponics, Tilapia, and Duckweed
+Often the question is like, . . . → Read More: Aquaponics, Tilapia, and Duckweed

 Originally posted by TCLynx on AGC, June 11, 2010

 I have grown Blue Tilapia but am no longer growing them.
 I found it too much trouble to keep them warm through the winter without using electricity to heat the water.